dubems/antaeus/README.md

 The high level architecture overview is as follows
 * `BillInvoiceJob` Scheduler executes and publishes (at the first of every month) Invoice Billing Event to Kafka (For Invoice with PENDING status)
   * Scheduler updates the Invoice status for successful publishing to PROCESSING (to avoid republishing same twice)
 * Invoice Billing Event is consumed and Invoice is charged.
-If successful, the invoice status is updated to PAID and paidAt column is populated
+If successful, the invoice status is updated to PAID and paidAt column is populated.

 If Invoice charge fails with either
-  * `CurrencyMismatchException`, `InsufficientBalanceException`, an Admin notified, a `FailedInvoicePayment` entry is created and is scheduled for retry
+  * `CurrencyMismatchException`, `InsufficientBalanceException`, an Admin is notified, a `FailedInvoicePayment` entry is created and is scheduled for retry
-  * `CustomerNotFoundException`, an Admin is notified, a `FailedInvoicePayment` entry is created and is not scheduled for retry
+  * `CustomerNotFoundException`, an Admin is notified, a `FailedInvoicePayment` entry is created and is not scheduled for retry.
 * `FailedInvoicePaymentJob` Scheduler executes at a configurable interval, and charges the invoice.
 If successful, InvoiceStatus is changed to PAID, paidAt is populated and `FailedInvoicePayment` is removed.
-  * If the invoice charge fails, it is re-scheduled using some exponential backoff with a configurable MAX_RETRY count
+  * If the invoice charge fails, it is re-scheduled using some exponential backoff with a configurable **MAX_RETRY** count

 ### Running

 To run the submission, execute the commands below in order.
-The command below would start up the Kafka container, kowl(for visiualising events sent to kafka which can be accessed at `localhost:8000`) and Zookeper using docker compose
+The command below would start up the Kafka container, kowl(for visiualising events sent to kafka which can be accessed at `localhost:8080`) and Zookeper using docker compose

 ```
 docker compose up -d